dhdaines/playa/README.md

 to know the position of each glyph but simply want the Unicode characters, then just look at `obj.chars`.

+It is important to understand that `obj.chars` may or may not correspond to the actual text that a human will read on the page.
+To actually extract *text* from a PDF necessarily involves Heuristics or Machine Learning (yes, capitalized, like that) and PLAYA does not do either of those things.

-Also, a lot of PDFs, especially ones produced by OCR, don't organize text objects in any meaningful fashion, so you will want to actually look at the glyphs.
+This is because PDFs, especially ones produced by OCR, don't organize text objects in any meaningful fashion, so you will want to actually look at the glyphs.
 This becomes a matter of iterating over the item, giving you, well, more items, which are the individual glyphs: